Vermifilter: Primary blackwater treatment

-Vermifilters can be used for aerobic primary treatment of domestic blackwater.
+Vermifilters can be used for aerobic primary treatment.
 Untreated blackwater enters a ventilated enclosure above a bed of filter medium.
-Solids accumulate on the surface of the filter bed while liquid drains through the filter medium and is discharged from the reactor.
-The solids (feces and toilet paper) are aerobically digested by aerobic bacteria and composting earthworms into castings (humus), thereby significantly reducing the volume of organic material.
+Solids accumulate on the surface of the filter bed while liquid drains through the filter medium and exits the reactor.
+Solids (feces and toilet paper) are aerobically digested by aerobic bacteria and composting earthworms into castings (humus), thereby significantly reducing the volume of organic material.